-Although lending institutions have been legally required (for loans closed past July '99) to cancel Private Mortgage Insurance (PMI) when the mortgage balance goes below 78% of the price of purchase, they do not have to cancel PMI automatically if the borrower's equity is more than 22%.
+Although lending institutions have been legally required (for loans closed past July '99) to cancel Private Mortgage Insurance (PMI) when the mortgage balance goes below 78% of the price of purchase, they do not have to cancel PMI automatically if the borrower's equity is more than 22% of the value.
 (This law does not cover certain higher risk mortgages.)
-But if your equity rises to 20% (no matter what the original purchase price was), you have the legal right to cancel your PMI (for a mortgage loan that past July 1999).
-Keep a record of payments
+But if your equity rises to 20% (no matter what the original purchase price was), you have the legal right to request the lender to cancel your PMI.
+Keep a record of payments and make sure you do not have any late payments on the mortgage!

 Study your mortgage statements often.
 You'll want to stay aware of the prices of the homes that sell around you.
 Unfortunately, if yours is a new mortgage - five years or fewer, you probably haven't begun to pay a lot of the principal: you have been paying mostly interest.